 There are currently several programs that teach racial literacy to teachers, which need expanding.
 However, there are few that focus on teaching racial literacy specifically to Black parents and Black students in private schools.
 PSV works to help families and students build racial literacy.
 Many Black families navigate “two worlds”—one outside of school and another inside the school community.
 PSV helps bridge the gaps between those worlds and strengthens the ability to succeed in both by providing opportunities to build racial literacy.
 PSV strives to educate and arm families, from the earliest moments of joining the private school community, so that they are protected and prepared to thrive despite racial situations that often arise.

 It’s especially crucial that White adults in our schools also build racial literacy and understand their role in creating change.
 It’s perhaps the one thing that would bring about the most significant and radical improvements.
 The lack of active support for increased, comprehensive diversity and inclusion in our schools perpetuates challenges and impacts all students, especially White students.

 By the middle of 2020, the U.S. Census Bureau estimated that non-Whites would account for the majority of the nation’s 74 million children.
 White students are now in the minority of the population.
 Still, in private schools, that notion does not seem apparent as diversity is not reflected in the school community.
 White students are not culturally educated and equipped to thrive in our diverse world.
 To change, it is critical that every parent understand the need, value, and importance of advocating for more diversity and inclusion more strongly.
 To assist in elevating that notion, PSV has offered a 10-week series of facilitated discussions for non-Black adults in the private school community.
 The course is designed to take a deeper dive into race and make learning more accessible and achievable.

-Below are a few examples of events and activities that have fallen under the Bridge Program —
+Below are a few examples of events and activities that have fallen under racial literacy —